harish516/eagle-bank-api-java/README.md

 - **Spring Boot 3.2.0** with Java 21
 - **Keycloak OAuth2** integration for authentication and authorization
 - **PostgreSQL** database with H2 for testing
+- **Swagger/OpenAPI UI** for interactive API documentation and testing
 - **Test-Driven Development (TDD)** approach
 - **Dev Container** support for consistent development environment
 - **Docker Compose** for local development